 During the earthquakes the KrappaTowa came in handy and was used by friends and neighbours who encouraged Matt to turn it into a business.
 LowaToa for wheelchair users has since been developed.

 Dux Central opened in Christchurch in September 2015, along with a new Dux venue came new look toilets, including interactive urinals for men.
 Women don’t get to play games in the loo but along with the men they get explicit images on the toilet doors.
-See the urinals and the toilet doors via this short clip on TVNZ.

 The sign says it all at Jester House Cafe in Tasman, Nelson – In Compost We Trust.

 That’s the low down on some of the unusual toilets we’ve found in New Zealand.
 The inspiration for these posts came from being disappointed at the state of a few toilets, pet hate – no hot water.
 We’ve found that the love shown to a venue can often stop at the toilet door, but instead of focussing on the awful, I chose to focus on the unusual.